-On December 4, 2012, the City Council passed Resolution 238-12 to select the Theater Site, the block which contains the Walton Arts Center, as the future site of the Entertainment District Parking Deck.
+On December 4, 2012, the City Council passed Resolution 238-12 to select the Theater Site, the block which contains the Walton Arts Center, as the future site of the Spring Street Municipal Parking Deck.

 3) How many parking spaces will there be?

-The goal is to add approximately 300 parking spaces.
+The goal is to add approximately 300 parking spaces in the entertainment district based upon the location selected, currently a net gain of 235 parking spaces is anticipated.
 A more precise estimate cannot be determined until the final design is completed.